cesarsotovalero/cesarsotovalero.github.io/_posts/2021-06-24-book-review-the-phd-grind.md

 ---
 layout: post
-title: Book review - The Ph.D.
+title: Book Review - The Ph.D.
 Grind
-subtitle: A tale of perseverance and learning from failure
+subtitle: A Tale of Perseverance and Learning from Failure
 description: If you are seriously considering doing a Ph.D. in Computer Science, the Ph.D.
 Grind is the book for you.
 tags: research
 published: true